q2srw77/Central-API/README.md

 -Firewall Name, Model, Firmware Version and Customer Name are exported -The FirewallList.csv will be created in the directory that the PowerShell was executed from.

+# Extended Support OS Export to CSV

+This will go through all Sophos Central Tenants to collect the Extended Support OS Computers and export it to a CSV file.

+-Computer Name, OS, and Customer Name are exported -The ExtendedSupportList.csv will be created in the directory that the PowerShell was executed from.

 ```
 This script isn't supported by Sophos Support